jason137/gads_26/lec12/kmeans.md

 <p align="center">
 <img src="../images/cluster_scc.png">

 The silhouette coefficient takes values between -1 and 1.
-The ideal case of high separation and low cohesion corresponds to a value close to 1, while negative values of the silhouette coefficient indicates that we have overlapping clusters.
+The "happy case" of high separation and low cohesion corresponds to a value close to 1.
+Values close to zero indicate overlapping cluster boundaries, and negative values indicate that something has gone wrong (eg, a record has been assigned to one cluster, but it is more similar to another cluster).

 Silhouette coefficients are defined on a per-record basis, but they can be averaged within clusters or across clusters to create higher-level assessments